 It took 5 months to get the right help and be medicated appropriately.
 It took 3 months for the medication to even out and I could come off the anti psychotic known as risperidone, but not after I had gained 15 kilograms.
-I have fought hard to come back to some sense of normalcy, working only part time so I can have quality time with my child, to try and undo the damage that runs so deep in my heart.
-As a result of the episode I have been diagnosed with bipolar I disorder and am on lithium to control my mood.
+I have fought hard to come back to some sense of normalcy, working only part time so I can have quality time with my child, to try to undo the damage that runs so deep in my heart.
+As a result of the episode they have diagnosed me with bipolar, a disorder, and am on lithium to control my mood.

 This is a difficult thing to hear at 32 years old.
 Facing the fact that my first postpartum period almost broke me, and that I am irreversibly changed to have to be medically managed for my life.
 But as a parent, I now make choices based on the needs of my babies and they need a healthy mother who can trust her mind.

-Raegina is a 32 years old mum living in Canberra, Australia.
+BIO : Raegina is a 32 years old mum living in Canberra, Australia.
 She writes about her experience parenting with bipolar disorder following an episode of postpartum psychosis with her first child in 2015.
-You can read more of her writing:
+You can read more of her writing: http://becomemum.com/